 On February 16, 2023, the Company completed its IPO of 1,297,318 units (each, a "Unit," collectively, the "Units") at a price of \$6.50 per unit for a total of approximately \$8.4 million of gross proceeds to the Company.
-Each Unit consists of one share of the Company's common stock, one tradeable warrant (each, a "Tradeable Warrant," collectively, the "Tradeable Warrants") to purchase one share of common stock at an exercise price of \$7.80 per share, and one non-tradeable warrant (each, a "Non-tradeable Warrants," collectively, the "Non-tradeable Warrants") to purchase one share of the Company's common stock at an exercise price of \$8.125.
+Each Unit consists of one share of the Company's common stock, one tradeable warrant (each, a "Tradeable Warrant," collectively, the "Tradeable Warrants") to purchase one share of common stock at an exercise price of \$7.80 per share, and one non-tradeable warrant (each, a "Non-tradeable Warrant," collectively, the "Non-tradeable Warrants"; together with the Tradeable Warrants, each, a "Warrant," collectively, the "Warrants") to purchase one share of the Company's common stock at an exercise price of \$8.125.
 The IPO closed on February 16, 2023.

 In connection with the IPO, a SAFE and convertible loan agreement held by a related party converted into 55,787 shares of post reverse split common stock.
-Additionally, all outstanding convertible bridge notes and accrued interest through November 30, 2022 were converted into 276,289 shares common stock and 276,289 warrants to purchase common stock (post reverse stock split) were issued to the Convertible Bridge Note holders at conversion.
+Additionally, all outstanding convertible bridge notes and accrued interest through November 30, 2022 were converted into 276,289 shares of common stock and 276,289 warrants to purchase common stock (post reverse stock split) were issued to the Convertible Bridge Note holders at conversion.
 The convertible bridge note conversions and the warrant exercise pricing was determined using a \$25 million dollar company valuation immediately before the IPO.